 Adaptations to a fruit-based diet

-Humans have distinct frugivore adaptations (read the full article here): a few examples are complex hands for fruit handling, dental structure, digestive system, and our positive sensory experience with ripe fruits (attractive look, smell, and taste).
+Humans have distinct frugivore adaptations (read the full article here): a few examples are the loss of vitamin C genes, complex hands for fruit handling, dental structure, digestive system, and our positive sensory experience with ripe fruits (attractive look, smell, and taste).

 We instinctually know that fruits are good for food.
 Even very young children instinctually are attracted to sweet colorful fruits – unaltered and raw.